Elephant Conservation in Kenya

 2016 Ivory Burn, Kenya

-KWS ranger stands guard in Nairobi National Park, 2016
+‘KWS ranger stands guard in Nairobi National Park’, 2016

 Kenya Wildlife Service (KWS) director general Kitili Mbathi said, “We do not believe there is any intrinsic value in ivory, and therefore we are going to burn all our stockpiles and demonstrate to the world that ivory is only valuable on elephants”.
-KWS chairman and renowned paleoanthropologist and conservationist Richard Leakey said the burning of the ivory should encourage African countries to support a ban in ivory trade: “We will burn ivory and we hope every country in the globe will support Kenya and say never again should we trade ivory”.
+KWS chairman and renowned paleoanthropologist and conservationist, Richard Leakey, said the burning of the ivory should encourage African countries to support a ban on ivory trade: “We will burn ivory and we hope every country in the globe will support Kenya and say never again should we trade ivory”.
 Kenyatta said that Kenya will push for the total ban on trade in ivory at the 17th meeting of CITES, to be held in South Africa later this year.

 “Recognizing that wild fauna and flora in their many beautiful and varied forms are an irreplaceable part of the natural systems of the earth which must be protected for this and the generations to come.”

 Kenya decided to destroy the ivory instead of selling it for an estimated one-hundred and fifty (150) million U.S. dollars.
-The Kenyan ivory pyres represented about five percent of global ivory stores.
+The Kenyan ivory pyres represented about five per cent of global ivory stores.
 Some critics suggested that the money raised from the ivory sales could be used to develop Kenya and protect wildlife.
 Some said destroying so much of a rare commodity could increase its value and encourage more poaching rather than less.
 Others said that the burning would not end the killing of elephants because international gangs take advantage of Kenya's porous borders and corruption to continue the illegal trade, with the main trafficking route to Asia being through the Kenyan port of Mombasa.

 1 Zane, D. ‘Kenya's ivory inferno: Does burning elephant tusks destroy them?’
 BBC News, 29 April 2016.
 Website Link